-Heat is produced by the body metabolism, which includes maintenance, growth and egg production.
+Heat is produced by the body's metabolism, which includes maintenance, growth and egg production.
 Birds become 'heat stressed' when they have difficulty achieving a balance between body heat production and body heat loss.
 This can occur in all ages, and all types of poultry.
 Birds have three ways of managing their heat loss to stay in the 'thermo-neutral zone'.

-One of the methods consists of a natural diversion of the blood flow from the viscera to their external surface (wings, skin, etc.) in order to increase the heat exchange rate with the surrounding environment and therefore decrease body temperature.
+One of the methods consists of a natural diversion of the blood flow from the viscera to their external surface (wings, skin) in order to increase the heat exchange rate with the surrounding environment and therefore decrease body temperature.

 The associated lack of digestive tract blood irrigation progressively leads to gut mucosa depletion, associated with its membrane permeability and its inability to secrete digestive enzymes.
-This phenomenon, which is already well proven, is referred to as 'leaky gut'.
+This phenomenon already well proven is referred to as "leaky gut".

-Natural ingredients to alleviate heat stress
+Natural ingredients to alleviate/ prevent heat stress

-Based on the scientific explanations of leaky gut, Pancosma, the Swiss additive manufacturer, recently evaluated the efficacy of one of its leading products, known to be a powerful gut protector.
-The product Xtract 6930 is known for its multifunctional positive effects on digestive secretions, reduced inflammation and antioxidant properties.
-It was therefore tested in a heat stress controlled trial at Harper Adams university in the UK.

-Male Ross broilers were reared from hatching until 20 days old in a common floor pen and under normal recommended temperature.
+Based on scientific explanations of leaky gut, Pancosma SA, recently evaluated the efficacy of Xtract is already well known for its multifunctional positive effects on digestive secretions, reduced inflammation and antioxidant properties.
+It was therefore tested in a heat stress controlled trial at Harper Adams University, UK, A total of 36 male Ross 308 broiler chickens were reared from hatching until 20 days old in a common floor pen and under normal recommended temperature.
 At day 21, the temperature was increased from 21°C to 35°C, simulating a violent environmental heat stress, this continued until the trial finished on day 35.
-The effects of 100 g/t of feed of Xtract (XT hot group) were evaluated in comparison to a negative control (Normal group) and to a positive control being heat stressed (Hot group) but not supplemented with the additive.
+The effects of 100 g/t of feed of Xtract (XT hot group) were evaluated by comparison to a negative control (normal group)

+and to a positive control being heat stressed (hot group) but not supplemented with the additive.
 All animals had ad libitum access to fresh water.